dwj1979/pocketdav/README.md

 PocketDAV

-Based on rbastic/webdav, a fork of gogits/webdav, for core WebDAV implementation.
-Uses facebookgo/grace for graceful in-place restarts without interrupting user experience, and github.com/golang/glog for leveled execution logs.
+A poor man's WebDAV server written in Go.

-This was initially intended to be a practice ground for integrating facebookgo/grace -- lucky us, we've now got WebDAV.
+This was initially intended to be a small practice ground for integrating facebookgo/grace -- I've since added glog and cleaned up a few 'golint' complaints in the original webdav server at https://github.com/rbastic/webdav and am hoping to get everything merged upstream.

 Quick start: